 12. Fill Up With Breakfast at Omelet House

 The Omelet House is a bit of a time capsule and one of the best places on earth to get an omelet.

-It’s been around since the late 1970s and its a good deal because you can literally feed two people for the price of one because each omelet is made with 6 eggs!
+It’s been around since the late 1970s and its a good deal because you can literally feed two people for the price of one as each omelet is made with 6 eggs!

-There are 38 types of omelets but you can still find other breakfast and lunch menu items to choose from if you don’t go with their namesake.
+Fun fact: There are 38 types of omelets!
+But don’t worry, you can still find other breakfast and lunch menu items to choose from if you don’t go with their namesake.

 13. Take a Tour of the KA Theatre at MGM Grand

-Whether it’s your first introduction to a Cirque show, or if you just enjoy behind the scenes access, the KA Theatre tour is a great way to learn more about the production and theatre where the Cirque show KA takes place.
+Whether it’s your first time to a Cirque du Soleil show or you just enjoy behind-the-scenes access, the KA Theatre tour is a great way to learn more about the production and theatre where one of Cirque’s best shows, KA, takes place.

 Guests can learn more about the 360-degree theatre experience with a free tour every Tuesday and Saturday at 12pm and 12:30 pm at the MGM Grand.